satishkamavaram/agentic-ai-a2a-mcp/a2a-jira-agent/README.md

 The A2A Jira Server acts as an agent, using the A2A protocol to communicate with clients and the MCP protocol to interact with backend tools.
 The agent card (discovery document) is accessible at `/.well-known/agent-card` and describes the agent's capabilities and skills.

 This project demonstrates:
-- How A2A protocol enables agent remote invocation
+- How A2A protocol enables agent remote invocation with authentication enabled
 - How MCP server exposes business logic as composable tools
 - How LLMs can orchestrate tool chaining and dependency resolution
 - How agent cards enable discoverability and interoperability